Lorti/2014/_posts/2014-02-01-clementine.markdown

 link: http://clementine.radiatedpixel.com/
 ---

-Clementine is a skill-based brain-twisting platformer.
-Its prototype was made at a game jam on a single weekend.
+Clementine is a skill-based brain-twisting platformer whose prototype was made at a game jam on a single weekend.
 Since then it has turned into Radiated Pixel's first game for iOS, Android and Windows Phone.
 I created the website, painted the environment graphics and programmed various parts of the code.